skullzarmy/unfucker/README.md

 ```

 This will discover and run all the test cases in the project.
 If everything is set up correctly, you should see output indicating the number of passed tests.

+## Contributing to Unfucker Python Package

+Hey there, awesome human!
+Interested in contributing to Unfucker?
+That's fuckin' great! 🎉 Before you dive into the code, make sure to read our [Contributing Guidelines](./CONTRIBUTING.md) and our rather entertaining [Code of Conduct](./CODE_OF_CONDUCT.md).

+Whether it's submitting a bug report, proposing a new feature, or creating a pull request, every contribution is valuable and appreciated. 🙏

+Let's build something badass together! 👩‍💻👨‍💻